What Should a Good CV Look Like in 2023?

 This section should be a list of abilities that are relevant to the job you’re applying for.
-It’s best to include a mix of soft skills and hard skills.
-And remember that some skills are valuable for almost every job, communication skills and computer skills being among the most important.
+It’s best to include a mix of soft skills and hard skill in your CV skills sections.

 Good ideas include a languages section, hobbies and interests, awards and projects.
 If it helps to make you look like a more employable candidate, then it’s worth including.